-But there are a lot of festivals out there that are striving to cut their emissions and become more sustainable environmentally.
-Aside from the obvious global benefits, your concerted efforts win a lot of plaudits with an increasingly eco-engaged public, and if it’s embedded into the mentality of attendees, it can also create a really clean and beautifully kept festival site.
+Over the past decade, many festivals have been striving to cut their emissions and become more sustainable environmentally.
+This is in part a result of how millennials respond to sustainable events.
+So aside from the obvious global benefits, your concerted efforts win a lot of plaudits with an increasingly eco-engaged public.
+And if it’s embedded into the mentality of attendees, it can also create a really clean and beautifully kept festival site.

-Here are some the festivals that are really blazing the trail for eco-friendly event production.
+Here are 7 festivals that are really blazing the trail for eco-friendly event production.

 Lightning in a Bottle